Financial Aid

 - You should use the parent who provides the most support for you.
 Please keep in mind that if your parent is remarried, you must also include your step-parent's financial information on your FAFSA.

-- No. You can only receive Financial Aid from one institution at a time.
+- No. You can only receive financial aid from one institution at a time.

 - Yes, you must complete the FAFSA every year.